Clyde Puli

-Clyde Puli (born 13 September 1969) is a Maltese Member of Parliament with the Nationalist Party, holding the position of Spokesperson for Family and Social Solidarity in the Opposition Shadow Cabinet.
+Clyde Puli (born 13 September 1969) was a Maltese Member of Parliament with the Nationalist Party, holding the position of Spokesperson for Family and Social Solidarity in the Opposition Shadow Cabinet.
 He is a former Maltese Parliamentary Secretary of Youth and Sport.

 Education

 Puli studied sociology and communications and, later, political sociology at the University of Malta.
 He is a member of the Malta Institute of Management, the UK Chartered Institute of Public Relations and the European Sociological Association.

 Political life

 Puli was first elected to public office in 1994 as Local Councillor in Qormi.
 He served a term as Mayor (1998–2001) and was re-elected councillor in 2001 until 2003 when he resigned to take up his Parliamentary seat.

 In 1997 he was elected President of the Nationalist Party’s College of Councillors through which he was appointed ex ufficio member of the Party's Administrative, Executive and General Councils.